 Invasive Species are any organizsm that is not native to an ecosystem and cause harm to its environment.
-Invasive plants and animals typically outcompete native species by spreading aggressivly, reproducing quickly and draining an area of its natural resources like food and sunlight.
+Invasive plants and animals typically outcompete native species for resources like food and sunlight by spreading aggressivly, reproducing quickly, and altering the natural environment.
 Long Island is home to many types of plants and animals all competing for food and space to grow.
 Different species are classified into types depending on their impact on the environment.

 Native Species are species that once established, thrive in the environment they are naturally adapted to.

 Invasive Species are capable of rapid spread into relativly undisturbed natural communities.
-Once established they begin outcompeting native plants, damaging soil and causing adverse ecological impacts.
+Once established invasive plants begin outcompeting native plants, damaging soil and causing adverse ecological impacts.

 Do you live in Nassau County and are interested in helping fight against invasives?
 Consider downloading the iMapInvasives app!
 This app allows you to take a picture of a plant or animal and identify that species instantly.
 You are directly helping scientists and environmental professionals by collecting data with iMapInvasives.
 The data you collect is then used to plan projects and manage invasive species throughout New York State.